janko/tus-ruby-server/README.md

 Tus-ruby-server accepts various configuration options via `Tus::Server.opts`, and it's probably best to modify that before `run Tus::Server`.

-### Metadata

-As per tus protocol, you can assign custom metadata when creating a file using the `Upload-Metadata` header, or the `:metadata` option in tus-js-client.
-When retrieving the file via a GET request, tus-ruby-server will use

-* `content_type` -- for setting the `Content-Type` header
-* `filename` -- for setting the `Content-Disposition` header

-Both of these are optional, and will be used if available.

 ### Storage

 By default `Tus::Server` saves partial and complete files on the filesystem,